xyflow/node-collision-algorithms/README.md

 - **[Flatbush](src/lib/algorithms/flatbush.ts)**: Memory-efficient flat and static R-tree implementation using [flatbush](https://github.com/mourner/flatbush) (bulk insert)
 - **[GeoIndex](src/lib/algorithms/geoIndex.ts)**: Rust based R-tree index with same data structure as flatbush using [geo-index](https://github.com/kylebarron/geo-index) (bulk insert)
 - **[Quadtree](src/lib/algorithms/quadtree.ts)**: Recursive spatial partitioning into quadrants for fast lookups using [quadtree-ts](https://github.com/timohausmann/quadtree-js) (bulk insert)

-## About this project

-> [!WARNING]
-> _Although this project may appear complete, please consider it to be in an early stage and in need of feedback.
-If you find any inconsistencies or have any ideas on how to improve it, feel free to open an issue or file a pull request!_

-### Future Work

-We are pleased with the current architecture and functionality of the playground and toolchain; nevertheless, numerous optimizations are yet to be explored and features to be expanded.

 #### Optimizations